-

 Roots may shift as soil dries or settles.

-These changes are slow and easy to miss.
+These changes happen slowly and are easy to miss.

 Problems are often noticed only after a limb falls.